 For many kids, learning to manage their emotions and impulses is hard work, but the results are always worth it.
 To evaluate a child’s progress, a treatment team that includes the child and his or her family meets regularly to discuss each child’s treatment plan and share any relevant observations, insights, and suggestions.
 These evaluations measure a child’s progress toward achieving the treatment goals.
 The child’s personalized plan will continue to evolve and be updated with new treatments and new goals over time.

 One key factor in a successful care plan is the involvement and collaboration of the other decision-makers and care providers in a child’s life, including families, teachers, school districts, or outside therapists and medical practitioners, if applicable.
 Working together with each contributor helps Bradley Center staff provide more comprehensive care, and ensures that each child’s eventual transition back to his or her home community goes smoothly.

 The goal of a home pass visit is to see how well a child can effectively apply the lessons that he or she has learned at Bradley to life at home.
 Once a child returns to Bradley from a home pass visit, our therapists speak with the family to evaluate progress: what’s working, what isn’t, and what new opportunities can we find to help that child continue on the path to receiving a full discharge from Bradley?

 When youth achieve their care plans’ goals and demonstrate that they are capable of successfully resuming their outside lives and responsibilities, the next step is discharge.
 At that time, a child’s external stakeholders and in-house care team meet to discuss that child’s best approach for reintegration into a regular routine.
-When all parties agree that a child is ready, the child receives an official discharge from Bradley and returns home to reconnect with family and friends.
+We work collaboratively with all parties to identify an official discharge date from Bradley and make plans for the child to return home to reconnect with family and friends.

 Because every child’s situation is unique, each child follows his or her own timetable to achieving wellness and discharge.